davidtreth/taklow-kernewek/README.txt

 For example the digraph ch is replaced by č and sh by š before looping through, but converted back to ch and sh for output.
 Update 22/10/16: In the GUI there is now an option to use, or not use the digraphs in the letter frequency calculation (except ch which is used in both cases).

-It is also possible to draw a lexical dispersion plot, showing where in a text particular words appear graphically, as a percentage of the whole text.
+It is also possibls
+le to draw a lexical dispersion plot, showing where in a text particular words appear graphically, as a percentage of the whole text.

 As of May 2017, there is now an option to choose the interface language of the GUI (Cornish or English) and switch between using Kernewek Kemmyn and manuscript spellings (there is a different set of texts available in each).